Vonage/vivid-3/libs/components/src/lib/banner/README.md

     clear: both;
 }
 </style>
-<vwc-banner open text="Here's some information that you may find important!" connotation="info"></vwc-banner>
+<vwc-banner text="Here's some information that you may find important!" connotation="info"></vwc-banner>
-<vwc-banner open text="Here's some information that you may find important!" connotation="announcement"></vwc-banner>
+<vwc-banner text="Here's some information that you may find important!" connotation="announcement"></vwc-banner>
-<vwc-banner open text="Here's some information that you may find important!" connotation="success"></vwc-banner>
+<vwc-banner text="Here's some information that you may find important!" connotation="success"></vwc-banner>
-<vwc-banner open text="Here's some information that you may find important!" connotation="warning"></vwc-banner>
+<vwc-banner text="Here's some information that you may find important!" connotation="warning"></vwc-banner>
-<vwc-banner open text="Here's some information that you may find important!" connotation="alert"></vwc-banner>
+<vwc-banner text="Here's some information that you may find important!" connotation="alert"></vwc-banner>
 ```

 ## Icon